infinum/frontend-handbook/JavaScript/Angular.md

 Using `ngOnInit` works and we get no exception (with the assumption that a valid `Date` object is passed down to our component via `birthDate` input).

 We still have one problem with this solution.
 If input binding changes, `isLegalAge` will not be re-assigned.
-To solve this we simply switch to useing `ngOnChanges`:
+To solve this we simply switch to using `ngOnChanges`:

 ```ts
 // good